In a time of ancient Gods, Warlords, and Kings, a land in turmoil cried out for a hero. She was Xena, a mighty princess forged in the heat of battle.

 is a feminist retelling of an old story

 .
-The former is completely self-aware and sends up the traditional Disney Princess
+The former is self-aware and sends up the traditional Disney Princess

 If a story takes place prior to the twentieth century and features themes like this, it will very likely qualify as Politically Correct History

 .
-Or Brutally Accurate History, where the heroine has to climb through a world dominated by men where women are treated in... 'unpleasant ways' let's say (expect this variation to be far more bloody and gritty, with maybe a revolution or two thrown in for good measure).
+Another possibility is Brutally Accurate History, where the heroine has to climb through a world dominated by men where women are treated in... 'unpleasant ways'.
+Expect the latter to be far more bloody and gritty, with maybe a revolution or two thrown in for good measure.